Speaking of Design Ep. 12: Denver's New Mobility Choice Blueprint

 Justin Robbins is a transportation planner who specializes in automated and connected vehicle technology.
 But at heart, he considers himself a student of cities.
 Those passions connect by looking at how new technologies will change urban landscapes across the world.
 I always say it's like you have the ability either to shape your future or you can sit back and let the future happen to you,” he said.
 “And I think doing a plan like the Denver mobility project is the first step in trying to shape the future into a way that you want.”
 More about Justin

-An early career in mathematics and statistics familiarized Ben Pierce with intelligent transportation system, inspiring a career in transportation technology.
+An early career in mathematics and statistics familiarized Ben Pierce with intelligent transportation systems, inspiring a career in transportation technology.
 Today, he is a nationally recognized speaker and thought leader on transportation technology and smart cities.
 “As a city matures and the population grows, you just can't continue to build your way out of the problem,” he said.
 “And that's where typically we start looking for alternative solutions, and that's where technology starts to come up.”
 More about Ben

 Credits: Produced by Danny Sullivan and John Tourek.
 Special thanks to Stephanie White.